“Are your eyes naturally that color?”

 “You look different from the others,” she said.

 And he did.
-He had wonderful dark curls, olive skin, and amber eyes.
+He had wonderful dark curls, olive skin, and brown eyes.
 He stuck out like a sore thumb.

 “What did you say your name was?”